content-left-bg.png

 Competition rules and procedures with additional or more stringent safety requirements must take precedence.

-Prior consultation is required with local authority (e.g. local government, police service) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety, when participating in a public area.
+Prior consultation and collaboration with local expertise (e.g. local government, police service) is required for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety, when participating in a public area.

 WebPartZone1_2